-Special attribute strings related to ASN.1 encoding attributes can be found in annex E.
+Special attribute strings related to ASN.1 encoding attributes can be found in Annex E.

-The manner in which the actual encoding rules are defined (e.g., prose, functions etc.) is outside the scope of the present document.
-If no specific rules are referenced then encoding shall be a matter for individual implementation.
+The manner in which the actual encoding rules are defined (e.g. prose, functions, etc.) is outside the scope of this Recommendation.
+If no specific rules are referenced, then encoding shall be a matter for individual implementation.

 In most cases encoding attributes will be used in a hierarchical manner.
-The top-level is the entire module, the next level is a group of types and the lowest is an individual type:
+The top level is the entire module, the next level is a group of types and the lowest is an individual type: